jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

 * Early Life and Childhood:
-  * Growing up in a boating lifestyle on Bronco Rd, fostering a sense of adventure and responsibility.
+  * Growing up in a boating lifestyle on Bronco Rd in a suburb outside of Detroit, MI, fostering a sense of adventure and responsibility.
+    - tubing
+    - wakeboarding
   * Exploring nature in Carl's Woods, developing a love for animals and the outdoors.
+    - Catching turtles
+    - fishing
-  * Close friendship with cousin Sean Wilson, experiencing camaraderie and learning about different religious systems.
+  * Close friendship with cousin Sean Wilson, experiencing camaraderie and learning about different spiritual systems.
   * Family holidays with both the Hursleys and the Richards, shaping his values and beliefs.
     - Great-Grandfather Hursley wrote soap-opera General Hospital
     - Grandfather Richards worked with Cesar Chavez as Lawyer